rthrash/redmine-issues/README.md

 ## Usage

-1. Configure `github.yml` with your details.
+1. Rename `github-example.yml` to `github.yml` and update with your details.
 1. Run `redmine_to_github_migration.rb`